mbernier/bdfs_sheet/README.md

 To do:

-stop it from appending
-- needs to find and replace the items in the destination, rather than replace all or append

 Product Titles
 - rearrange titles: The items that get the most clicks Lucia 22 Matte Black Barn Door
     - "single barn door", double barn door further up in the title